-There are no employees drawing remuneration exceeding the limits as provided under Section 197 of the Companies Act, 2013 read with Rule 5(2) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.
+There are no other employees except Mr. Manish Gupta drawing remuneration exceeding the limits as provided under Section 197 of the Companies Act, 2013 read with Rule 5(2) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014.